What do you need to know about portion sizes - Q&ALast Updated : 27 September 2018

 - Make potatoes, bread, rice, pasta or other starchy carbohydrates a base of a meal, choosing wholegrain where possible 14

-- Aim for three portions of dairy (or dairy alternatives) a day, choosing lower fat and lower sugar options
+- Aim to include dairy (or dairy alternatives) every day, choosing lower fat and lower sugar options

 - Eat proteins like beans, pulses, fish, eggs and meat (including 2 portions of fish every week, one of which should be oily)